5ource/judge/README.md

 # judge

-* Google clouds app engine that judges an online article (given its URL) based on its positivity/ngativity and its respective magnitude
+* Google clouds app engine that judges an online article (given its URL) based on how emotionally charged and opiniated it is VS logically reasoning.
-* Still TODO: map magnitude to "bias"
+* Still TODO: determine direction (positive/negative)
 * Instructions to run:
   * open Google Cloud Platform
   * click Activate Cloud Shell icon in upper right